adrian-1990/CI-project-2-JavaScript/README.md

 #### JavaScript

 * I tested my JavaScript in JSHint.
-I fixed the errors and warnings that were appearing so now there are no issues appearing.
+I fixed the errors and warnings that were appearing and there are no issues appearing now.

 ![JS Testing](https://user-images.githubusercontent.com/79532281/156577051-62eed5d5-64c0-461c-a3e2-ea13c903e4dc.png)